Kimuksung/Xv6/README.md

 # XV6
+What is XV6?
+XV6 is MIT OS(Program to help student)

-How to run Scheduling in XV6?
+How to start XV6 and to run Scheduling in XV6?

 [Description](https://dortmoot.tistory.com/28)